hnfong/public-crap/bookmarks/general.md

   - Zipline https://www.flyzipline.com/
   - Also, the slice of rwanda life is interesting too
 - https://www.youtube.com/watch?v=XDBWjfUgaR8 Former CIA Chief of Disguise Answers Spy Questions From Twitter | Tech Support | WIRED
+- https://en.wikipedia.org/wiki/Michael_Shen_Fu-Tsung Shen Fu-Tsung also met with King James II.[9]
+It is the first recorded instance of a Chinese man visiting Britain.

 ## Interesting but distracting channels